nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 Doing some research, I found out that a vulnerability with using current time as the seed value of `srand()`, is that the same number will be generated if we run the program multiple times within a short period.

-To test this, we run `swagger` 5 times:
+To test this, we run `swagger` 5 times in quick succession:

 ```
 for i in {1..5}; do echo 0 | /srv/time-turner/swagger; done